flopezag/vault-ethereum/README.md

 $ ./demo.sh > README.md

 ```
+> [!NOTE]
+>  Authentication is required.
+If you are not identified as root (or an authorized user), you will receive a "403 permission denied" error.
 ## View the demo

 If everything worked...
 And you have run the command above, your demo is had by viewing the results: